xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 #.
 Once the S2E devices IP is changed to the DHCP assigned IP addresses, select discovery option after some time in order to know the the new IP addresses for the device(s)

-Data Communication using S2E Device
+Data communication using S2E device
 -----------------------------------

 Apart from the standard UART and Telnet clients available on the host, following tools may be installed on the host system in order to use the S2E application.